Granola-Team/mina-on-chain-voting/README.md

 # Frontend
 This folder has UI components in react displaying datatable.
 # Graphql
-This folder represents Graphql queries that queries memo field of mina blockchain.
+This folder represents Graphql queries that queries memo field of mina blockchain with 'magenta'value.